geetarista/geetarista.github.io/_posts/2014-09-09-javascript-automation-in-os-x-yosemite.md

 date: 2014-09-09 10:00:00
 ---

 In Mac OS X Yosemite, the automation tools incorporate a new scripting language: JavaScript.
-Since I have some AppleScript that I use with [Alfred](http://www.alfredapp.com/) for resizing windows, I decided to give it a try.
+Since I use some AppleScript with [Alfred](http://www.alfredapp.com/) for resizing windows, I decided to give it a try.

 <!--more-->